What is Crohn’s disease?

 If nutritional therapy is suggested, your child’s doctor will discuss these options with you.

 Alternative therapy is treatment for Crohn’s disease that is not traditional medical therapy.
 Complementary therapies are used in combination with traditional medicine.

-Some research has been done on complementary and alternative therapies in people with Crohn’s disease.
-However, there is not enough research to determine if many of these therapies work.
-Discuss these options with your child’s gastroenterologist before starting any complimentary/alternative therapies.
+Some research has been done on complementary and alternative therapies in people with CD.
+However, there is not enough research to determine if any of these therapies work.
+Discuss these options with your child’s gastroenterologist before starting any complementary/alternative therapies.

 Herbal supplements: Echinacea, St. John’s Wort, Ginkgo, Garlic, Saw Palmetto

-These are dietary supplements and are not recommended for active Crohn’s disease.
-Research has not proven if many plants can be used as medicines, especially not to treat Crohn’s disease.
+These are dietary supplements and are not recommended for active CD.
+Research has not proven if many plants can be used as medicines, especially not to treat IBD.

 Probiotics: Saccharomyces boulardii, VSL#3, Lactobacillus rhamnosus GG

 These supplements contain good bacteria that live in the human body.
 They work with the body to create an overall healthy environment.
 While commonly used by patients, and generally safe, there is no compelling evidence that they are effective.

 Fish oil contains omega-3 fatty acids, which are essential to the human diet, along with omega-6 and omega-9.
 Omega-3 fatty acids may help with inflammation.
 Omega-3 fatty acids come from foods because our bodies do not produce these fatty acids.
 They can be obtained through foods such as fatty fish (salmon, herring, and mackerel) and some green vegetables.